pds-data-dictionaries/ldd-spectral/README.md

 configuration files, and the validation report for the test labels.
 These are used for regression testing of the schema files.
 The ```Test/``` files are not needed to use the Spectral Dictionary for developing labels.

+> If you need a back-port of a specific version of the Spectral Dictionary to an earlier IM that is not currently support,
+> please contact the dictionary steward, @acraugh, or raise an Issue.

 ## Source